in the US, Karen Dawn grew up and studied in Australia. She pursued

 a Science degree colloquially tagged "rats and stats,”

 so she knows firsthand that views and habits can shift.
 She hopes

-her furry subjects will shine forgiving blessings upon this book.
+her furry subjects will shine forgiving blessings upon her current work.

 She worked as a news researcher and writer for Australia’s